almperr/MotorPWM/README.md

 ### Hardware

-- **NXP MC9S12XEP100 Dev Kit** - This dev kit includes the JTAG debugger and stepper motor on a single board
+- **NXP MC9S12XEP100 Dev Kit** - This dev kit includes the MC9S12XEP100 Micro-Controller, JTAG debugger and stepper motor on a single board

 ### Files of Intrest